 - Create and configure a virtual network gateway

-- Diagnose and resolve VPN gateway connectivity issues
+- Diagnose and resolve virtual network gateway connectivity issues

 Design, implement and manage a point-to-site VPN connection